 Flevy Management Insights Case Study

-Marketing Automation Revamp for Mid-Size Cosmetic Firm
+Case Study: Marketing Automation Revamp for Mid-Size Cosmetic Firm

 David Tang | Marketing Automation

 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in Marketing Automation to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, templates, and other tools developed from past client work.
 We followed this management consulting approach for this case study.

 TLDR A mid-size cosmetics firm experienced stagnant marketing performance despite investing in automation.
 By aligning strategies with customer journey mapping and enhancing data infrastructure, they achieved a 15% increase in lead conversion and a 12% rise in marketing-generated revenue, underscoring the value of Strategic Planning and Change Management.